HarrisAlex/GDSC_ChatApp/README.md

 * Enter your project name and continue
 * Turn off the Enable Google Analytics for this project
 * Click Create Project
-* Make sure copy Firebase Configuration
+* Make sure to copy the Firebase Configuration

-If you didn’t copy it you can still find here:
+If you didn’t copy it, you can still find it:
 * Go to Project Overview
 * Click Project Settings (You can find your Javascript code)